indiesoftby/defold-liveupdate-reszip/README.md

 Check out the online demo:
 1. [**Demo 1**](https://indiesoftby.github.io/defold-liveupdate-reszip/latest/index.html) - this project.
-2. [**Demo 2**](https://indiesoftby.github.io/defold-liveupdate-reszip/alt-version/index.html) - the same but with alternative `resources.zip` file to test that it can handle upgrade of the game.
+2. [**Demo 2**](https://indiesoftby.github.io/defold-liveupdate-reszip/alt-version/index.html) - the same but with an alternative `resources.zip` file to test that it can handle upgrade of the game.

 ## Installation